twilio/programmable-asset-tracker/docs/southbound-api.md

       "shockDetected" : {       // One-time shock acceleration
         "enabled": true/false,    // true - alert is enabled
-        "threshold": <number>     // Shock acceleration alert threshold, in g },
+        "threshold": <number>     // Shock acceleration alert threshold, in g
+        // IMPORTANT: This value affects the measurement range and accuracy of the accelerometer:
+        // the larger the range - the lower the accuracy.
+        // This can affect the effectiveness of "movementAccMin".
+        // For example: if "threshold" > 4.0 g, then "movementAccMin" should be > 0.1 g
+      },

       "temperatureLow": {       // Temperature crosses the lower limit (becomes below the threshold)